Jacque92/note-management-system/README.md

 - Automately create index for managing notes.
 - Choose between "List" and "Gallery" view when browsing notes.

+## Features to be added
+- Login/Register
+- Trash
+- ...

 ## Usage
 - Install Node and npm
 - Run npm install